5025 Plano Parkway

 For your convenience, orders can be submitted online 24 hours a day.

-TYSABRI® (natalizumab) is indicated as monotherapy for the treatment of patients with relapsing forms of multiple sclerosis.
+TYSABRI® (natalizumab) is indicated as monotherapy for the treatment of relapsing forms of multiple sclerosis, to include clinically isolated syndrome, relapsing-remitting disease, and active secondary progressive disease, in adults.
 TYSABRI increases the risk of PML.
 When initiating and continuing treatment with TYSABRI, physicians should consider whether the expected benefit of TYSABRI is sufficient to offset this risk.
-See Important Safety Information regarding the risk of PML with TYSABRI.

 IMPORTANT SAFETY INFORMATION